nrfconnect/sdk-nrf/doc/nrf/libraries/modem/nrf_modem_lib/nrf_modem_lib_trace.rst

 Modem trace flash backend
 *************************

-The flash backend stores :ref:`modem traces <modem_trace_module>` to the external flash storage on the nRF9160 DK.
+The flash backend stores :ref:`modem traces <modem_trace_module>` to the external flash storage on the nRF91 Series DK.

 First, set up the :ref:`external flash <nrf9160_external_flash>` for your application.
 You can then set the following configuration options for the application to decide how to handle when the flash is full: